stan-dev/design-docs/designs/0027-adjoint-ode.md

 as proposed are:

-- absolute & relative tolerance forward solve; absolute tolerance should be a vector of length N, the number of states
+- absolute & relative tolerance forward solve; absolute tolerance should be a vector of length $N$, the number of states
 - absolute & relative tolerance backward solve (for consistency the absolute tolerances are given as vector)
 - absolute & relative tolerance quadrature problem
 - maximal number of steps between time-points; same for forward and backward integration
-- forward solver: bdf / adams - 1 / 2
+- forward solver: adams / bdf - 1 / 2
-- backward solver: bdf / adams - 1 / 2
+- backward solver: adams / bdf - 1 / 2
 - checkpointing: number of checkpoints every X steps
 - checkpointing: hermite or polynomial approximation - 1 / 2